 - 1.5.
 'Order Form' means the form completed by the Client to order the Services;

 - 1.6.
 'Services' means any work carried out by PrimarySite for the Client;

 - 1.7.
 'Material' means information uploaded or permitted to be uploaded by the Client onto PrimarySite's servers;

 - 1.8.
 ‘Set up costs’ means the one-off fee for the service and does not include the annual fee;

 - 2.1.
 An order for Services placed by the Client shall be subject to these Conditions.

 - 2.2.
-The description of the Services is set out in the estimate/ quotation.
+The description of the Services is set out in the quotation.

 - 2.3.
-The Agreement shall commence upon the supply of the Service and shall continue for the period specified in the Confirmation of Order document subject to the provisions of clause 14.
+The Agreement shall commence upon the launch of the Service and shall continue for the period specified subject to the provisions of clause 14.